PrefectHQ/prefect/docs/guides/automations.md

 From here, we can see that the data cleaning workflow has visibility into each step, and we are sending a list of names to our next step of our pipeline.

 ## Create notification block within the UI
-Now let us try to send a notification based off a completed state outcome.
+Now let's try to send a notification based off a completed state outcome.
 We can configure a notification to be sent so that we know when to look into our workflow logic.

-1. Prior to creating the automation, let us confirm the notification location.
+1. Prior to creating the automation, let's confirm the notification location.
 We have to create a notification block to help define where the notification will be sent.
 ![List of available blocks](/img/guides/block-list.png)

-2. Let us navigate to the blocks page on the UI, and click into creating an email notification block.
+2. Let's navigate to the blocks page on the UI, and click into creating an email notification block.
 ![Creating a notification block in the Cloud UI](/img/guides/notification-block.png)

 3. Now that we created a notification block, we can go to the automations page to create our first automation.
 ![Automations page](/img/guides/automation-list.png)

-4. Next we try to find the trigger type, in this case let us do a flow completion.
+4. Next we try to find the trigger type, in this case let's do a flow completion.
 ![Trigger type](/img/guides/automation-triggers.png)

-5. Finally, let us create the actions that will be done once the triggered is hit.
-In this case, let us create a notification to be sent out to showcase the completion.
+5. Finally, let's create the actions that will be done once the triggered is hit.
+In this case, let's create a notification to be sent out to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

 6. Now the automation is ready to be triggered from a flow run completion.
-Let us locally run the file and see that the notification being sent to our inbox after the completion.
+Let's locally run the file and see that the notification being sent to our inbox after the completion.
 ![Final notification](/img/guides/final-automation.png)

 !!!
 Tip "No deployment created"
         Keep in mind, we did not need to create a deployment to trigger our automation, where a state outcome of a local flow run helped trigger this notification block.
 We are not tied to creating a full deployment in order to have safe responses to our desired outcomes.

 ## Event based deployment automation
 We can create an automation that can kick off a deployment instead of a notification.
-Let us explore how we can programatically create this automation.
+Let's explore how we can programatically create this automation.
 We will take advantage of our extensive REST API catalogue to help 'automate' the creation of this automation.

 Additionally, find more information in our [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) on how to interact with the endpoints further.

-Let us have local deployment created where we can kick off some work based on how long a flow is running.
+Let's have local deployment created where we can kick off some work based on how long a flow is running.
 For example, if the `build_names` flow is taking too long to execute, we can kick off a deployment of the same flow `build_names` but replace the count value with something less.

 By following the deployment steps, we can get started by creating a local prefect.yaml that looks like this for our flow `build_names`